FAQ - exchange students

 - You are not guaranteed entry to the courses you select.
 It is the faculty/institute that have the final say in whether you get admission to a course.

 Changing your courses

 If the course you list is not offered or you are not eligible for admission, you will get the opportunity to pick new courses after arrival at NTNU.
 Also, if you change your mind about the courses you would like to take; it is usually not a problem to change your courses after arrival.

-- Is this your master thesis (the faculties do not offer help with a project/thesis at a bachelor level)?
+(the faculties do not usually have the capacity to offer help with a project/thesis at a bachelor level)